jmaddington/LibreChat/README.md

 - E2B.dev code interpreter added to the tools list
 - Web Navigator plugin added to the tools list.
 - Flux AI plugin added to the tools list.
+- OpenWeather plugin added to the tools list.

 ### Why E2B?
 LibreChat recently introduced their own code interpreter service.
 It's affordable, integrates seamlessly with their platform, and provides a viable revenue stream.
 So why not use it?